VOTA coins of the Roman Empire

 VO/TIS/XX on an altar with BEATA TRANQVILLITAS around

-One example of each is illustrated on this page and each of has its own page with additional examples and other related types.
+One example of each is illustrated on this page and each has its own page with additional examples and other related types.

 The "Two Victories" Type.
 At about this time Constantine introduced the "two Victories" type.